seed-rs/seed-quickstart-webpack/README.md

 > I want to write fast, reliable and efficient web apps.
 Quickly.  \
 And I like documentation and WebAssembly.

+---

+**UPDATE** - A new version is in development in repository [MartinKavik/kavik.cz](https://github.com/MartinKavik/kavik.cz).
+See its `Readme` for more info.

+Once ready, I'll move current `master` into branch `older` and rewrite this `Readme`.
+New "killer" feature will be prerendering, so you will be able to write static sites in Seed for super fast first render and better SEO - see [kavik.cz](https://kavik.cz/) for demo.
+And there will be more useful starting example - content of `kavik.cz` - basic routing, favicons, social media metas, nice fonts, responsive HTML with TailwindCSS, Handlebars for more readable HTML, etc.
+I also want to write a template generator for this quickstart so you you will be able to create a new apps faster and more comfortably.

+---

 Main parts:

 - **[Seed](https://seed-rs.org)** - [Rust](https://www.rust-lang.org/) framework, inspired by [Elm](https://elm-lang.org/).